 Disclosure: I’ve been given a copy of the Every Star Is Different materials to review.
 My opinions are honest and my own.
 This post contains affiliate links (at no cost to you).

 I’ve loved all the materials I’ve used from Every Star Is Different.
-You’ll find all the Every Star Is Different chemistry packs at the bottom of the page.

 Here are the fabulous chemistry materials available from Every Star Is Different:

 My 5-year-old granddaughter, Zoey, and I (joined by my 17-month-old granddaughter, Sophia, for some activities) have just started using the printables so far.
 We’re doing a mini chemistry unit right now, which is perfect.
 Zoey had recently requested science experiments!
 I love that we’ll be able to use these wonderful materials for years!

 For many of the activities, I added materials from our Mad Scientist Toolbox from Montessori By Mom.
 It worked perfectly with the Every Star Is Different preschool and intro to chemistry activities.
 These are the materials I used in the photos you see below.

 - Introduces chemistry using numbers, colors, sizes, patterns and measurement